-Spouse's pension: 15% of the old-age or disability pension the deceased received or was entitled to receive is paid to the widow(er).
+Spouse's pension: 15% of the permanent disability pension the deceased received or was entitled to receive is paid to the widow(er).
 If there is more than one widow, the benefit is split equally.

-Orphan's pension: 35% of the old-age or disability pension the deceased received or was entitled to receive is split equally among eligible orphans.
-The pension must be at least equal to family allowances.
+Orphan's pension: 35% of the permanent disability pension the deceased received or was entitled to receive is split equally among eligible orphans.
+The pension must at least equal the family allowances.

-The sum of all benefits awarded to the survivors cannot exceed 50% of the old-age or disability pension the deceased received or was entitled to receive.
+The sum of all survivor benefits awarded cannot exceed 50% of the permanent disability pension the deceased received or was entitled to receive.